How to Contact Lyft Driver Support

 - Airport Info

-The Help Center covers topics ranging from how to get paid to reporting an accident and everything in between.
+The Help Center covers common questions ranging from how to get paid to reporting an accident and everything in between.
 For users who are looking for assistance and do not want to wait for a reply, or on hold, using the Help Center is probably your best option.

 There will be times when the Help Center doesn’t answer your question completely.
 When this occurs speaking with an actual team member of Lyft should be your next course of action.
 Submitting a help ticket is Lyft’s preferred method of contact.